evoWeb/sf_register/Documentation/BreakingChanges/Index.rst

 Breaking Changes
 ================

+2024.10.18
+''''''''''

+* Rename password meter with ID sfrpassword to sfrPassword
+* Fallback for password element <meter> is not supported anymore.

 2024.08.31
 ''''''''''

-- Extract the modification of the validators to ModifyValidator service.
+* Extract the modification of the validators to ModifyValidator service.
 It's still configured the same (via TypoScript) but is handled via service outside of the controller.

-- Replace $controller->controller with $controller->getControllerName()
+* Replace $controller->controller with $controller->getControllerName()

-- Move change usergroup to FrontendUserGroup service
+* Move change usergroup to FrontendUserGroup service

-- Without injecting FrontenUserGroup into other controller, changing usergroup is only supported in FeuserCreateController.
+* Without injecting FrontenUserGroup into other controller, changing usergroup is only supported in FeuserCreateController.

-- Move getLoggedInUserId, getLoggedInUser, determineFrontendUser, userIsLoggedIn, autoLogin and redirectToPage to FrontendUser service
+* Move getLoggedInUserId, getLoggedInUser, determineFrontendUser, userIsLoggedIn, autoLogin and redirectToPage to FrontendUser service

-- Remove access on context in controller and move it to FrontendUser service
+* Remove access on context in controller and move it to FrontendUser service

 2024.08.26
 ''''''''''

 Replace SelectStaticCountriesViewHelper with f:form.countrySelect to decouple from EXT:static_info_tables if you only relay on selecting countries.

 2024.05.13
 ''''''''''